Franklalalala/test_read_the_docs/docs/manual/SimulationModules.rst

 topology.
 7 scenarios could be detected, their corresponding failed status codes are presented below.

-1. At least one functional group breaks the bond with the cage and becomes a radical.
+-  1: At least one functional group breaks the bond with the cage and becomes a radical.
-2. At least one functional group deviates from the initial addition site and moves to another.
+-  2: At least one functional group deviates from the initial addition site and moves to another.
-3. At least one 3-membered carbon ring is formed during optimization, meaning the pristine cage is squeezed by functional groups.
+-  3: At least one 3-membered carbon ring is formed during optimization, meaning the pristine cage is squeezed by functional groups.
-4. At least one carbon atom only has 2 neighboring carbon atoms or less, meaning the cage is broken.
+-  4: At least one carbon atom only has 2 neighboring carbon atoms or less, meaning the cage is broken.
-5. At least one functional group binds with 2 or more carbon atoms, which is unstable for currently supported functional groups.
+-  5: At least one functional group binds with 2 or more carbon atoms, which is unstable for currently supported functional groups.
-6. At least one carbon atom binds with 5 or more atoms, which means a small cluster or a coordination is formed.
+-  6: At least one carbon atom binds with 5 or more atoms, which means a small cluster or a coordination is formed.
-7. The inner intactness of at least one functional group (:math:`\rm OH, CF_3, CH_3`) is undermined.
+-  7: The inner intactness of at least one functional group (:math:`\rm OH, CF_3, CH_3`) is undermined.

 These status codes will be reported in the ``failed_job_paths`` file.
+These status code could be collected with help of ``clc_failed`` function, see ``Analysis Functions`` section.

 Need to mention that, the AutoSteper module doesn’t need any specific input parameters for the checker module, though it could also be used